No human is an island and the same is true of nutrients.

 Safety Concerns of Vitamins K2 and D3 Supplementation

-There are a lot of misconceptions about the safety of supplementing with these vitamins.
-And they’re based on outdated research on the nutrients being used in large doses as rodent poison.
+There are a lot of misconceptions about the safety of supplementing with these vitamins based on outdated research on the nutrients.
 It was hypothesized incredibly large doses could cause calcification in soft tissue.
-But the amounts of these nutrients it would take for this to occur is basically impossible for a human to consume.
+However, the amounts of these nutrients it would take for this to occur is basically impossible for a human to consume.

 Do look for supplements with a third party certification, take the recommended dosage and confirm with your healthcare provider that it’s not contraindicated for any existing health condition and/or medication you may have.

-Mega high doses of calcium is definitely a bad idea and even worse if the supplement doesn’t have vitamins K and D. High doses of calcium supplementation are associated with kidney stones and calcium deposits in arteries.
+Mega high doses of calcium is definitely a bad idea and even worse without vitamins K and D. High doses of calcium supplementation are associated with kidney stones and calcium deposits in arteries.
 Always discuss calcium supplementation with your doctor and avoid supplements that don’t contain vitamins K and D.

-As you can see both vitamins K and D are important for your optimal health and it’s important to have both present.
+As you can see, both vitamins K and D are important for optimal cardiovascular and bone health.
 Speak with your healthcare provider to see where your vitamin K and D levels are.

 If they’re low, make sure to discuss both a dietary plan and supplementation options.